ericabxy/srd20/docs/_srd/SpellsP-R.markdown

 The wall can be destroyed, color by color, in consecutive order, by various magical effects; however, the first color must be brought down before the second can be affected, and so on.
-A *rod of cancellation *or a m*age's disjunction *spell destroys a *prismatic wall*, but an *antimagic field *fails to penetrate it. *Dispel magic *and *greater dispel magic *cannot dispel the wall or anything beyond it.
+A *rod of cancellation *or a *mage's disjunction* spell destroys a *prismatic wall*, but an *antimagic field* fails to penetrate it. *Dispel magic* and *greater dispel magic* cannot dispel the wall or anything beyond it.
 Spell resistance is effective against a *prismatic wall*, but the caster level check must be repeated for each color present.

-*Prismatic wall *can be made permanent with a *permanency *spell.
+*Prismatic wall* can be made permanent with a *permanency* spell.

 +------------------+----------+------------------+-----------------+
 | ## Color         | ## Order | ##               | ## Negated By   |